 - 1. Verify and confirm the validity of any email before taking any action or providing any information in response. - 2.
 Never open any attachment or link in an email, unless you are certain of the source and have confirmed that the email is valid. - 3.
 Never share usernames and passwords. - 4.
 Hover over all URLs.
 Should you receive an email from Dropbox, ensure that the URL does, in fact, go to Dropbox and not some unaffiliated, random website. - 5.
 Create office policies and procedures for all staff to follow, including guidance on when it is appropriate to open any attachment, or click on any link, use of the internet, and social media activity concerns.
 Provide education and training on these policies and procedures to your entire staff. - 6.
-Keep all software current and use updated antivirus protection and firewalls. - 7.
-Use multi-factor authentication for logins. - 8.
+Conduct cybersecurity awareness training on a regular cadence with your staff, as well as simulated phishing campaigns. - Research has found that employees who undergo cybersecurity training are more capable at spotting phishing-related emails. - 7.
+Keep all software current and use updated antivirus protection and firewalls. - 8.
+Use multi-factor authentication for logins. - 9.
 Use strong passwords and change them regularly.
-Do not use passwords for business that you use personally and do not use passwords for banking transactions that you use for other matters. - 9.
-Access bank websites by typing in the URL.
-Do not rely on links sent to you. - 10.
-Do not access a bank website using public computers or public Wi-Fi networks. - 11.
-Discuss with the banks the security measures you can have implemented to protect funds, such as Positive Pay and/or Reverse Positive Pay for accounts, restrictions on ACH matters, restrictions on international transactions, alerts pushed to you for activity on your accounts. - 12.
-Hire and speak to a computer specialist if you have any questions or concerns.
+Do not use passwords for business that you use personally and do not use passwords for banking transactions that you use for other matters. - 10.
+Have an incident response plan in place. - Nearly half of all companies reported recovering faster with an incident response plan in place after an event transpired.